Clayton Valley High - Class of 1966

 Richard Potts writes: I met Chris in the first grade and was privileged to share his friendship for more than forty-five years; too soon lost.

-David Alan Welham, 09 June 1948 - 31 Jul 1971.
+Charles David Alan Welham, 09 June 1948 - 31 Jul 1971.

 Silver Star Vietnamese Cross of Gallantry Purple Heart Vietnam Service Ribbon

-Mike Welham writes: David was drafted into the USMC in the fall of 1970.
+Mike Welham writes: David was drafted into the USMC.
 He completed his training at Camp Pendleton before his assignment to Vietnam.
 He served only 3 months there, earning three Purple Hearts, the Vietnamese Cross of Gallantry and the Silver Star.
 He earned the Silver Star during a fire-fight in which his squad was ambushed.
 Pinned down by an enemy machine gun that was picking off fellow squad members one at a time, David charged the machine gun, throwing grenades and destroying it.
 He was hit twice: one round broke his tibia and the other set off several rounds in his own ammo pack.
 He survived his injuries, convalescing for nearly a year in Oak Knoll Naval Hospital in Oakland, California.
 During a weekend liberty on July 31, 1971, he was killed in a small plane crash in which he was a passenger.
 He was survived by his wife, Susie, his daughter, Krista, his brother Mike (CVHS class of 1964), his sister Penni and his parents.

-David Weynand in 1966.
-David Weynand, 18 Nov 1948 - 27 Mar 1972.
+David Weynand in 1966 David Weynand, 18 Nov 1948 - 27 Mar 1972.

 David died in a swimming accident.